bttuliao/myBlog/content/career.md

                         <h3 class="title">QVC</h3>
                         <p>Software Engineer</p>
                         <p class="description">
-                            Worked within supply chain/transactional experience (order checkout, order history, etc.) areas.
-                            <br />Created a batch job to process manifest numbers for new orders.
-Built applications to interface with 3rd-party logistics companies as a result of the closure of QVC's Rocky Mount distribution center.
-Resolved security vulnerabilities in applications, such as Log4j.
-                            <br />Migrated applications to be hosted on the Co-located data center.
+                            Built applications to interface with external logistics companies as a result of the closure of QVC's Rocky Mount distribution center.
+Updated services to remediate security vulnerabilities, such as Log4j.
+Created a Spring batch job to create and process manifest numbers for new orders.
+Migrated applications to be hosted on the Co-located data center.
                             <br /><br />
                             Tools of the trade:
                             <div class="button_slide slide_down">Java</div>